Frequently asked questions

 Do bats have predators?

 While there are not many animals that are able to catch a bat flying at night, bats still have predators that they need to watch out for.
 Owls, hawks, and snakes eat bats.
 There are even Bat Hawks (Macheiramphus alcinus) in sub-Saharan Africa that specialize on eating bats.
 Bats do play an important role in the food web, which is why it is concerning that bats are hunted by humans.
-Never kill and eat a bat; humans are not meant to eat bats.
+Never kill and eat a bat; doing so can spread disease.

 If I install a bat house, will the bats move into it AND leave my house?

-ANSWER: Bat houses are excellent management tools that can provide displaced bats with a safe alternate roost away from structures where they are unwelcome.
-Bats are faithful to their homes, and very rarely voluntarily leave an active roost for a bat house.
+Bat houses can be excellent management tools that provide displaced bats with a safe alternate roost away from structures where they are unwelcome.
+But bats are faithful to their homes, and very rarely voluntarily leave an active roost for a bat house.
+The only way to get bats to leave your house is to conduct a careful bat exclusion, following guidelines such as these.

 How can I get bats to leave and not come back?